 Pending United States Supreme Court Cases

-The Justice Center continues to participate, on behalf of Christian people, in various cases before the U.S. Supreme Court.
+Prof. Wagner and our legal team at the Justice Center continue to participate, on behalf of Christian people, in various cases before the U.S. Supreme Court.

 Fighting for Religous Freedom in Foster Care

-The Justice Center will file a Supreme Court brief in support of a challenge to Philadelphia’s exclusion of Catholic Social Services from a foster care system.
+The Justice Center filed a Supreme Court brief in support of a challenge to Philadelphia’s exclusion of a Christian organization from a foster care system.
 The city excluded this faith-based organization because of its religious tenets.
+For more information, click HERE

 Fighting for Religous Freedom of Pro-Lifers

-In our most recent submission, we just filed a Supreme Court amicus brief on behalf of Christian business owners.
+In this important case we filed a Supreme Court amicus brief on behalf of Christian business owners.
 In this case, the Court decides whether the government may force pro-life Christian employers to violate their religious conscience. (e.g., by requiring them to provide abortifacients insurance coverage to their employees).
 The current administration enacted religious/ moral allowances with which the Justice Center agrees.

 Fighting to Overturn Roe v Wade